Table of Contents |

 Click through to understand some ways you can help manage your debt:

-Now that we’ve addressed how to budget, and learned how to manage debt, let’s look at some of the basic forms of how we can save and invest money.
+Now that we’ve addressed how to budget and learned how to manage debt, let’s look at some of the basic forms of how we can save and invest money.

 EXAMPLE

 Stocks represent ownership in a company and offer the potential for high returns through price growth and dividends.
 They are ideal for long-term investors who can handle market volatility.
-The downside is that stocks can be risky—market downturns can significantly impact your portfolio, especially in the short term.
-On the other hand, bonds are lower-risk investments where you loan money to a government or corporation in exchange for interest payments.
+The downside is that stocks can be risky; market downturns can significantly impact your portfolio, especially in the short term.
+On the other hand, bonds are lower risk investments where you loan money to a government or corporation in exchange for interest payments.
 They provide more stability but generally offer lower returns compared to stocks.

 Mutual funds and exchange-traded funds (ETFs) pool money from many investors to buy a diversified mix of assets, such as stocks and bonds.
 They are a great option for investors who want diversification without picking individual securities.
-The main disadvantage can be fees, especially with actively managed funds, and limited control over the specific holdings.
+The main disadvantages can be fees, especially with actively managed funds, and limited control over the specific holdings.

-Certificates of Deposit (CDs) can be a useful part of a personal investment strategy, especially for conservative investors or those who need a low-risk place to store money for the short to medium term.
+Certificates of deposit (CDs) can be a useful part of a personal investment strategy, especially for conservative investors or those who need a low-risk place to store money for the short to medium term.
 You can put money in a CD for a set amount of time through your bank and earn interest.

 Small changes can make a big difference in financial health.
 Let’s look at how Ren might use their money differently: